-Halloween is a fun time for crafting – witches and jack-o-lanterns and ghosts that say “BOO!”
+Halloween is a fun time for crafting (you can find a whole heap of toddler Halloween crafts HERE) - witches and jack-o-lanterns and ghosts that say “BOO!”
 And don’t forget the silly monsters.
 In this activity kids can create funny monster faces, starting with their handprints.

 Only a few supplies are needed to provide this painting activity to your toddler.